skellis46/slipbox/improvisation and the threshold of the self.md

 <div style="text-align: right">– Rupert Spira [-@spira-2008-transparency]</div>

-### Precision weighting / predictive processing
+### Predictive processing and precision weighting

+The neuroscientist Anil Seth’s account of perception as ‘controlled hallucination’ draws on predictive processing to explain the nature of conscious experience [@seth-2021-being].
+In brief, predictive processing proposes that perceptual systems generate predictions about incoming sensory information based on prior experience – or priors – and compare these predictions with sensory signals.
+Perception emerges through this ongoing exchange between top-down predictions and bottom-up prediction errors, with the system continually seeking to minimise the difference between what is predicted and what is sensed.
+These perceptual best guesses are ‘a reaching out from the brain to the world, a writing as much as a reading’, and are what the philosopher Andy Clark playfully calls ‘controlled hallucinations’ [@clark-2016-surfing p.195].

+A key part of predictive processing is precision weighting: the system’s estimation of how reliable or informative particular predictions and sensory signals are.
+Precision weighting is closely related to attention.
+As Seth explains, attending to sensory information is ‘equivalent to increasing its expected precision so that the sensory data have greater impact on perception’ [@seth-2018-being p.971].

+> Increasing the estimated precision of sensory signals is nothing other than 'paying attention'.
+Seth book

+attention does not merely increase sensory information but changes how much influence particular sensory signals have on perception. disattention

+> When you pay attention to something [...] your brain is increasing the precision weighting on the corresponding sensory signals, which is equivalent to increasing their estimated reliability, or turning up their ‘gain’. [@seth-2021-being]

+> The function of perception, at least to a first approximation, is to figure out the most likely causes of the sensory signals, not to deliver awareness of the sensory signals themselves – whatever that might mean.
+(Seth loc 1494)

 - precision weighting -- Gallagher as well (mesh framing?)

-> Although this sounds complicated, we are all intimately familiar with the role of precision weighting in perception.
-Increasing the estimated precision of sensory signals is nothing other than 'paying attention'.
-When you pay attention to something – for example, really trying to see whether a gorilla is out there in the distance – your brain is increasing the precision weighting on the corresponding sensory signals, which is equivalent to increasing their estimated reliability, or turning up their 'gain'.
-Thinking about attention this way can explain why sometimes we don't see things, even if they are in plain view, and even if we are looking right at them. [@seth-2021-being]

-- From Hetty in November 2024: what is the role of movement? (this is a key question re [[Seth and Tsakiris - Being a Beast Machine]] and the 'bias' of movement for dancers )
+- From Hetty in November 2024: what is the role of movement? (this is a key question re Seth and Tsakiris - Being a Beast Machine and the 'bias' of movement for dancers )

+> the really exciting thing about predictive processing is it for the first time gives us a language to understand this pure awareness, this pure non-dual awareness.
+Shamil Chandaria [in @taft-2022-meditation 30:05min]

 all related to precision weighting?
 [This summary is excellent on llm](https://chatgpt.com/share/69e9d52b-4dd4-83eb-a55a-8d62d9a09fa1). and [useful re canonical references](https://chatgpt.com/share/69e9d52b-4dd4-83eb-a55a-8d62d9a09fa1).